 Cadillac Lounge | Deck 3

 Decorated with all the elegance of an actual Cadillac, this Disney Wonder bar hails the days of classic Hollywood as an adult-only nightclub.
 Cadillac Lounge serves up a 1950s theme, a piano man, and performers to add to the swanky feel.
+This bar is done up in Cadillac car parts, so be on the lookout for hubcap tables, car seat booths, and fins on the walls.
 Also part of the After Hours section.

 Azure | Deck 3

 Featuring live music, and a nightclub atmosphere, Azure glows with excitement.
-Themed to the sea, you can find ocean-themed everything.
-Even the decor honors all things big blue world!
+Themed to the Sea, you can find ocean-themed everything.
+Even the decor honors all things big blue world, with shimmering wall satin and waves in every corner.
 This bar on the Disney Wonder hosts activities and events during the day and can be found in the After Hours section of the boat.

 Signals | Deck 9